 IDHIFA® (enasidenib) is indicated for the treatment of adult patients with relapsed or refractory (R/R) acute myeloid leukemia (AML) with an isocitrate dehydrogenase-2 (IDH2) mutation as detected by an FDA-approved test.

-Based on animal embryo-fetal toxicity studies, IDHIFA can cause embryo-fetal harm when administered to a pregnant woman.
+Embryo-Fetal Toxicity: Based on animal embryo-fetal toxicity studies, IDHIFA can cause embryo-fetal harm when administered to a pregnant woman.
 Advise females of reproductive potential and males with female partners of reproductive potential to use effective contraception during treatment with IDHIFA and for at least 2 months after the last dose.
-Pregnant women, patients becoming pregnant while receiving IDHIFA, or male patients with pregnant female partners should be apprised of the potential risk to the fetus.
+Advise pregnant women of the potential risk to the fetus.

 Coadministration of IDHIFA increases the exposure of OATP1B1, OATP1B3, BCRP, and P-glycoprotein (P-gp) substrates, which may increase the incidence and severity of adverse reactions of these substrates.
 If coadministered, decrease the dosage of the substrate as recommended in the respective prescribing information and as clinically indicated.